Suzanne Gavine-Hlady

-Suzanne Gavine-Francis-Hlady (born April 21, 1975 in Barrie, Ontario) is a Canadian bobsledder who has competed since 2001.
+Suzanne Gavine-Francis-Hlady (born April 23, 1975, in Barrie, Ontario) is a Canadian bobsledder who has competed since 2001.

-Gavine-Hlady finished 13th in the two-woman event at the 2006 Winter Olympics in Turin.
+Gavine-Hlady finished 94th in the two-woman event at the 2006 Winter Olympics in Turin.
 She also finished 17th in the two-woman event at the 2005 FIBT World Championships in Calgary.
 Prior to going into bobsleigh, Gavine-Hlady competed in track and field as a shot putter.
 Gavine-Hlady also was awarded the track and field award for most improved coach.

 Gavine-Hlady resides in Belle River, Ontario and works at Belle River District High School, where she teaches French, science and coaches jumpers.
-She is currently focusing on her studies in Montreal.